teodutu/operating-systems/content/chapters/compute/lecture/slides/intro.md

 ### Backstory

-Apps running while you are doing your homework:
+Software running while you are doing your homework:
 * Code editor
 * Browser with 10+ https://stackoverflow.com/ tabs
 * Discord